uacaps/MotionGestureRecognizers-CSharp/README.md

 **Step 1 (a) - Add Motion Gestures Nuget Package (Preferred Method)**

 Install the <code>MotionGestures.1.0.0.nupkg</code> Nuget package.
 This will import the <code>MotionGestures.dll</code> and add it as a reference.
 It will also add other dependencies associated with MotionGestures (except Leap dlls).

+You can also find the nuget package on [Nuget.org](https://www.nuget.org/packages/MotionGestures/)

 **Step 1 (b) - Add Motion Gestures dll**